Page created on August 24, 2021. Last updated on April 29, 2022 at 20:58

 Echo can also give valuable information on the etiology.
 It can show valvular abnormalities, hypertrophy, regional hypo/akinesia (due to infarction), etc.

-The most important biomarkers for heart failure are the natriuretic peptides, NT-proBNP and less importantly BNP.
+The most important biomarkers for heart failure are the natriuretic peptides, NT-proBNP and BNP.
 Of these, NT-proBNP is the most used.
 These biomarkers have high negative predictive value, so NT-proBNP in a normal range makes HF very unlikely.
 They also have prognostic value and value in monitoring progression.

 The level of NT-proBNP correlates with the severity of the HF, and a high value is associated with a worse prognosis.
 However, while it’s a sensitive biomarker, it’s not a specific one.
 NT-proBNP can be elevated in other conditions, like renal failure, pulmonary embolism, etc.